jpress1409/easy-shop-backend/README.md

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a shopper, I want to browse products by categories so that I can easily find items I’m interested in.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a shopper, I want to add products to my shopping cart so that I can purchase them later.

+- As a shopper, I want to view, update, and clear my shopping cart so that I can prepare for checkout.

+- As a shopper, I want to place an order so that I can purchase items in my cart.

+- As an admin, I want to add, update, or delete products so that I can manage the store inventory.

+- As an admin, I want to view all orders so that I can monitor sales and manage fulfillment.

-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a developer, I want to use RESTful endpoints so that I can integrate the backend with the frontend application.

+- As a QA engineer, I want to test user registration functionality to ensure it works as expected

 ## Setup